 - Cruise ships, like hotels and other public establishments, have a responsibility to keep their passengers safe and may be liable when their negligence leads to an injury.

 - On Jan.
 11, it was reported that a Royal Caribbean pool attendant was indicted on a single count of sex abuse, the latest to be charged in the recent string of sexual assaults aboard cruise ships.

 Cruise ship passengers who were raped aboard Royal Caribbean or any other cruise liner may have legal recourse for their injuries.
 It has been reported that a Royal Caribbean employee was indicted on a single count of sex abuse of a minor, this being the latest in a string of sexual assaults aboard cruise liners.
 When a cruise passenger is assaulted or raped, they may be able to seek compensation for their suffering if the liner failed to provide a safe environment for its vacationers.

 If you were raped or sexually assaulted aboard Royal Caribbean or any other cruise ship, you may have legal recourse for your suffering.
 Though it may be difficult to come forward with your claim, holding a cruise liner accountable for their negligence can help prevent future instances of rape and sexual assault.
-To learn more about your legal options following a cruise ship rape or sexual assault, fill out our free, no obligation case review form today.

 Royal Caribbean Rape